KAKI555/Earth/README.md

-This is templete for websites with css and basic javaScript.
+# This is templete for websites with css and basic javaScript.
 V-3
+# Version - 3 Improvments

-# New search bar
+* New search bar
-# Search bar style improvment
+* Search bar style improvment
-# New Java script function
+* New Java script function
  -> you can use any button to search
  -> Different sections t search (coming soon)
- # Removed annoying animations and replaced with new one
+* Removed annoying animations and replaced with new one
- # New Css pesudo
+* New Css pesudo

 This is free to use and thank you for reading :D
+Made by Kaki55